 What Limitless will do next.

-- Pre-vote: Update the legal-status briefing by July 8, the day before public comments close, with anything new from the FDA's pre-meeting materials (which are typically posted two business days before the meeting).
+- Pre-vote: Update the legal-status briefing by July 8, the day before the July 9 advance-distribution cutoff, with anything new from the FDA's pre-meeting materials (which are typically posted two business days before the meeting).

 - During the meeting: Live-listen and take physician notes; no preemptive statements.